LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/LiveEngageApplications/LEApplicationsAuthorization/methods/token.md

 ### Overview

-Once users are redirected back to the application with the code from LivePerson's Identity Service, the application will need to retrieve a token in order to access LiveEngage services.
+Once users are redirected back to the application with the code from LivePerson's Identity Service, the application will need to retrieve a token in order to access Conversational Cloud services.
 This is a request which enables retrieving that token.

 This request should be made after obtaining the code from the [authorize request](/authorizing-liveengage-applications-methods-authorization-request.html) as it is needed to create the access token.